justinlee007/CarND-Capstone/README.md

 The third node written by us is the dbw_node which is responsible for steering the car.
 It subscribes to a twist controller which outputs throttle, brake and steering values with the help of a PID-controller and Lowpass filter.
 The dbw node directly publishes throttle, brake and steering commands for the car /simulator, in case dbw_enabled is set to true.

 ### Neural Network Design

+#### Model
-The traffic light classification model is based on the pre-trained on the COCO dataset model "faster_rcnn_resnet101_coco" from Tensorflow detection model zoo (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-Using the Tensorflow Object Detection API (https://github.com/tensorflow/models/tree/master/research/object_detection), the simulator data model and real data model were trained.
-Step by Step Tensorflow Object Detection API tutorial (https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e and so on) was a good guide of using the Tensorflow object detection API for traffic light classification.
-The simulator dataset was from https://drive.google.com/file/d/0Bw5abyXVejvMci03bFRueWVXX1U, and the real dataset was from https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE.
-The models are available at https://drive.google.com/drive/folders/1kDGoZ02HkhLnar40DAGfSBonTTz7LKAg?usp=sharing.
+The traffic light classification model is based on the pre-trained on the COCO dataset model "faster_rcnn_resnet101_coco" from [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+Using the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), the simulator data model and real data model were trained.

+The models are available in the `ros/src/tl_detector/light_classification/train_model` directory or [here](https://drive.google.com/drive/folders/1kDGoZ02HkhLnar40DAGfSBonTTz7LKAg?usp=sharing).

+#### Dataset
+Step-by-step [Tensorflow Object Detection API tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e and so on) was a good guide of using the Tensorflow object detection API for traffic light classification.

+The simulator dataset was from [here](https://drive.google.com/file/d/0Bw5abyXVejvMci03bFRueWVXX1U), and the real dataset was from [here](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE).

+#### Classification
 The classification output has four categories: Red, Green, Yellow and off.
-To simplify, the final output will be Red or Non-Red, that is only the Red will be classified as TrafficLight.RED, and the other cases will be classified as TrafficLight.GREEN.
+To simplify, the final output will be Red or Non-Red, that is only the Red will be classified as `TrafficLight.RED`, and the other cases will be classified as `TrafficLight.GREEN`.

-examples of simulator testing results:
+#### Examples of Simulator Testing Results:

 ![sim_red](https://user-images.githubusercontent.com/12635332/39411764-80e4135a-4bc5-11e8-90de-be830ed9ffcb.png)
 ![sim_green](https://user-images.githubusercontent.com/12635332/39411770-96841c50-4bc5-11e8-8ffb-bd41fb549881.png)
 ![sim-yellow](https://user-images.githubusercontent.com/12635332/39411774-9f08b6c4-4bc5-11e8-8921-3fefcad68e04.png)
 ![sim_none](https://user-images.githubusercontent.com/12635332/39411776-a7a32d78-4bc5-11e8-8034-bbc0066d8b30.png)

-examples of real testing results:
+#### Examples of Real Testing Results:

 ![real_red](https://user-images.githubusercontent.com/12635332/39411790-e24bf022-4bc5-11e8-95b2-55a7fd07ddf5.png)
 ![real_green](https://user-images.githubusercontent.com/12635332/39411788-d874bbb0-4bc5-11e8-866f-1496f7f47596.png)
 ![real_yellow](https://user-images.githubusercontent.com/12635332/39412245-4e0ad37a-4bce-11e8-9312-7f727d085676.png)
 ![real_none](https://user-images.githubusercontent.com/12635332/39412259-8b125892-4bce-11e8-9e59-64a689a7eb99.png)

-## Testing

 ## Results

+After getting it working, the walkthrough videos were posted to the Udacity project page.
+Since they had a much more elegant approach to implementing the nodes, there was a re-write effort to conform to the walkthrough approach.

+[Here][video2] is a sample video of the test track running.

+One of the hardest tasks for this project was getting the environment setup.
+Apple products are essentially not supported and any computer without a very powerful GPU cannot run the network while the simulator is running.

+It is also not exactly clear how the test lot should be used in finishing up the project.
+The test track is straightforward and immediately usable, but the test lot is troublesome and quirky.

+Overall, this was a challenging and rewarding project, both technically and socially.
+The use of ROS and having a small team work on the same project presented unique opportunities for learning and growth.